• Skip to primary navigation

 People Also Ask

-How can I choose the BEST ripe tomatoes?
+How Can I Choose the BEST Ripe Tomatoes?

-Look for ones that are firm, evenly coloured, and fragrant.
-Avoid tomatoes that exhibit any bruising or soft spots for optimal freshness.
-If you can, choose heirloom tomatoes from your local farmers market, as they are likely to be the freshest and best quality.
+• If you can, choose heirloom tomatoes from your local farmers market, as they are likely to be the freshest and best quality.

-Fresh mozzarella cheese is a semi-soft Italian cheese made from cow or water buffalo milk.
+• Fresh mozzarella cheese is a semi-soft Italian cheese made from cow or water buffalo milk.

-Burrata is next-level mozzarella; it is made with mozzarella that has been stretched and ripped into thin strands (called Stracciatella); the strands are soaked in cream, and all that gooey delicious goodness is encased in a fresh mozzarella outer shell and tied up or sealed into a ball - yum!
+• Burrata is next-level mozzarella; it is made with mozzarella that has been stretched and ripped into thin strands (called Stracciatella); the strands are soaked in cream, and all that gooey delicious goodness is encased in a fresh mozzarella outer shell and tied up or sealed into a ball - yum!

-Burrata cheese has a luxurious, creamy, and buttery taste, with a texture that's both tender and soft on the inside yet firm on the outside.
+• Burrata cheese has a luxurious, creamy, and buttery taste, with a texture that's both tender and soft on the inside yet firm on the outside.
 It's a truly delicious experience!

-What makes heirloom tomatoes different from regular tomatoes?
+What Makes heirloom tomatoes different From Regular Tomatoes?

-They are plants that have been passed down through generations of gardeners whose saved seeds produce plants with the same characteristics.
+• They are plants that have been passed down through generations of gardeners whose saved seeds produce plants with the same characteristics.

-They have a unique flavour that sets them apart from the rest.
+• They have a unique flavour that sets them apart from the rest.
 The balance of tart and sweet is amazing, and the texture is silky, not mealy.
 These tomatoes are in a class of their own; you are in tomato nirvana when you bite into one.

 Slice and salt your tomatoes up to two hours in advance, then arrange them on a platter with the burrata and basil sprigs.
 Just before serving, cut the basil to avoid browning, and top with a drizzle of olive oil and balsamic glaze.